Differentiable Acoustic Radiance Transfer: Methods

 \section{Methods}

-\paragraph{Overview} Our aim is to optimize the material properties of surface patches.
-However, numerical integration of the discrete reflection kernel \eqref{eq:discrete-reflection-kernel} for every optimization step is prohibitively expensive.
+We aim to optimize the material properties of the surface patches.
+However, under the current ART formulation, every optimization step updates the material properties, requiring the discrete reflection kernel \eqref{eq:discrete-reflection-kernel} to be recomputed, which is prohibitively expensive.
 Also, convolution with the kernel (\ref{eq:discrete-are} or \ref{eq:discrete-are-frequency}) is costly and memory-intensive.
-For instance, the number of discrete radiances can reach $N_\mathrm{rad} = N_\mathrm{pat} N_\mathrm{dir} = 100\si{k}$, so storing the dense reflection kernel alone would require about $40\si{GB}$ of memory per discrete time index $n$ in single precision.
-To address this challenge, we propose and combine multiple techniques to minimize this optimization cost and make DART feasible (see Figure \ref{fig:framework} for an overview).
+With the example from Section \ref{sec:background} ($N_\mathrm{rad} \approx 100\si{k}$), storing the dense reflection kernel alone would require roughly $\smash{N_\mathrm{rad}^2 \approx 40\si{GB}}$ of GPU memory per discrete time index $n$ in single floating point precision.
+To address this challenge, we introduce several techniques that together minimize the optimization cost and make DART feasible.
+See Figure \ref{fig:framework} for an overview.

-\paragraph{Kernel Decomposition}
+\subsection{Kernel Decomposition}

-Our first key idea is that, by decomposing the kernel, we can decouple the effects of the fixed room geometry and materials, and precompute the former in advance of optimization.
-First, following prior ARTs \cite{siltanen2007room, bai2015geometric, scerbo2024room}, we separate the delay term:
+Our first key ingredient is a kernel decomposition that decouples the effects of the fixed room geometry from the learnable material properties, allowing us to precompute the former before optimization.

-$\smash{\hat{D}_{hj}}$ represents a discrete delay signal with delay length corresponding to the average propagation length of the rays belonging to $\S_{hj}$.
-This decomposition lowers the cost significantly, reducing the number of convolutions from $\smash{N_\mathrm{rad}^2}$ to $N_\mathrm{rad}$.
-Nonetheless, the remaining matrix still requires nested integration of various terms.
-To reduce complexity further, we take the following extra decomposition step, assuming that all points in each patch $\A_i$ share the same BSDF $\rho_i$.